 Most people are infected by multiple viruses.
 Wylie et al. detected an average of 5.5 viral genera in each of 102 healthy individuals (1).
 Given that no more than 5 body habitats were screened (nose, skin, mouth, vagina, and stool) we can safely assume that most people have dozens of different viruses in their body.
 However, only few lead to clinical symptoms or disease.
+Conversely, Poon et al. characterized diversity of a single virus, influenza A, in individual human hosts and found numerous variants that changed in abundance over time, suggesting adaptation.
+Moreover, the types and populations of variants varied widely between individuals.
+Thus, it appears likely that human viruses rely upon their enormous diversity for survival in most circumstances.
 We have thus compiled data on the diversity of human viruses by looking both at sequence diversity (Table 1) and epidemiology (Table 2).

 Virus diversity can be measured by sequencing many virus isolates from different geographical areas.
 This is especially informative for RNA viruses which evolve rapidly and thus have a large sequence diversity.
-Larger diversity becomes obvious when sequences are clustered and those genomes combined which have less than 5% sequence divergence (Table 1).
+Larger diversity becomes obvious when sequences are clustered and those genomes combined which have less than 2% sequence divergence (Table 1).
 For instance, Zika virus seems to be a highly diverse virus, given that the 200,000+ sequences cannot be clustered into similar sub-groups.